 NOTE: We strictly recommend referring to the Workflow article to understand the steps involved in creating Workflow manually.

 Step 4(a): Creating Session

-For this example we are going to create Non-reusable Session.
-In order to create Non-reusable Session in informatica, Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name for the session.
+For this Informatica Joiner Transformation example, we are going to create Non-reusable Session.
+In order to create Non-reusable Session, Please navigate to the Tasks Menu and select the Create option to open the Create Task window.
+Here you have to select the Session as Task type (default) and enter a unique name for the session.

-Once you click on the Create button, a new window called Mappings will be opened.
+Once you click on the Create button, a new window called Mappings will open.
 Here you have to select the mapping you want to associate with this session.
-From the below screenshot you can observe that, we are selecting the mapping that we created earlier (in Step 3).
+For example, from the screenshot below, you can observe that we are selecting the mapping we created earlier (in Step 3).

 Double click on the Session Task to configure it.
-Although we have to configure some common properties, we are explaining only Sources, targets properties.
-We strictly recommend to visit Session in Informatica article to understand the remaining properties.
+Although we have to configure some common properties, we explain only Sources and target properties.
+We strictly recommend visiting the Session article to understand the remaining properties.

-With in the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser as shown below.
-Here, Our Employee table is coming from the Informatica Source, we are using the Connection variable that we created in our previous step i.e., $Source
+Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser, as shown below.
+Here, Our Employee table is coming from the Source.
+We are using the Connection variable we created in our previous step, i.e., $Source.

-With in the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser as shown below.
-Here, Our Department table is also coming from the Informatica Source so we are using the Connection variable that we created in our previous step i.e., $Source
+Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser, as shown below.
+Here, Our Department table comes from the Source, so we are using the Connection variable we created in our previous step, i.e., $Source.

-From the below screenshot you can observe that the informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the screenshot below, you can observe that the Informatica Joiner Transformation workflow is valid.
+Let’s start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

 Let us open the SQL Server Management Studio to check whether we successfully performed the Normal Join using the Joiner Transformation in Informatica.